 To be eligible for CAMP you must:

-- Be a U.S. citizen or permanent resident (with current Resident Alien Card)
+- Be a U.S. citizen or permanent resident (with a current Resident Alien Card)

 - Be admitted to VSU as a freshman

-- Be a migrant/seasonal farmworker or immediate family of a migrant/seasonal farmworker OR any student who has participated or is currently participating in the Migrant Education Program or NFJP
+- Be a migrant (migratory)/seasonal farmworker or immediate family of a migrant (migratory)/seasonal farmworker OR any student who has participated or is currently participating in the Migrant Education Program (MEP) or National Farmworker Jobs Program (NFJP)

-- Student applying must be eligible to receive Federal Financial Aid
+- Be a student eligible to receive Federal Financial Aid

 Definition of “seasonal farmworker”.
 A person whose primary employment is in farm work on a temporary or seasonal basis, (that is not a constant year-round activity) for a period of at least 75 days within the past 24 months.

 What family members are eligible to participate in CAMP?
-An individual who, or whose immediate family member, has spent a minimum of 75 days during the past 24 months as a migrant or seasonal farmworker is eligible to participate in the CAMP project.
+An individual who, or whose immediate family member, has spent a minimum of 75 days during the past 24 months as a migrant (migratory) and/or seasonal farmworker.

 The term “immediate family member” means:

 - Spouse – the definition of spouse is governed by the laws of the State of Georgia